QuantEcon/lecture-source-py/source/rst/perm_income.rst

 According to equation :eq:`incomemaar`, the first difference of income is a first-order moving average

-Equation  :eq:`consexample2` asserts that the first difference of consumption is iid
+Equation  :eq:`consexample2` asserts that the first difference of consumption is IID

 Application of formula to this example shows that